microsoft/finops-toolkit/docs/power-bi/cost-summary.md

 The **Regions** page includes a breakdown of cost by region with a map showing the cost from each region.
 The map shows approximate locations and is not exact.

 <blockquote class="note" markdown="1">
-   _FinOps toolkit reports perform additional data cleansing FOCUS Region columns.
-What you see in FinOps toolkit reports may not match other reporting._
+   _Regions in the Cost Management FOCUS dataset include additional data cleansing for consistency with Azure regions and may not match the exact values in actual and amortized datasets._
 </blockquote>

 > ![Screenshot of the Regions page](https://github.com/microsoft/finops-toolkit/assets/399533/dd95301a-4227-46d5-8a62-e31b812dee2a)